grnet/synnefo/snf-astakos-app/docs/projects_specs.rst

     *a reference by serial to a previous application which this application requests to modify.
 It can be null if there is no precursor.*

+An application is immutable in its attributes above, but its status depends on how it has been processed.
+The *application status* can be:

+    :(1):   pending
+    :(2a):  approved
+    :(2b):  rejected
+    :(3):   replaced

+When an application becomes *approved* and set to the project, its precursor must automatically be set to *replaced*.

 Project Membership